kcc-nma-art128/assignment/week01/README.md

 1. The easiest way to copy files to and from the server is to simply drag-and-drop into the `public_html` folder.

 #### Folder Structure
+**public_html** is the folder where you put all your website files which will appear when someone navigates to your website.

+**art128** is a subdirectory, specifically for this class.
+You can access it by navigating to   `http://www.yourdomain.com/art128/` in your browser.

     .
     ├── ...